Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-22. ### What is Spearman Correlation?
-What do you mean by positive and negative Correlation?⭐ `Ans:`Spearman correlation is a measure of the statistical dependence between two variables, it is also known as the Spearman rank correlation coefficient. *It is a non-parametric measure of correlation, which means that it does not assume that the underlying distribution of the data is normal.
+22. **What is Spearman Correlation?
+What do you mean by positive and negative Correlation?**.⭐ `Ans:`Spearman correlation is a measure of the statistical dependence between two variables, it is also known as the Spearman rank correlation coefficient. *It is a non-parametric measure of correlation, which means that it does not assume that the underlying distribution of the data is normal.
 Instead, it calculates the correlation between the ranks of the data points.*
  - Spearman correlation coefficient ranges from -1 to 1. **A coefficient of 1 indicates a perfect positive correlation, meaning that as one variable increases, the other variable also increases.** **A coefficient of -1 indicates a perfect negative correlation, meaning that as one variable increases, the other variable decreases.** A coefficient of 0 indicates no correlation between the two variables.

 ---

-23.  ### What is the difference between Co-Variance & Correlation?⭐⭐
+23.  **What is the difference between Co-Variance & Correlation?**.⭐⭐

    `Ans:` Covariance `is a measure of the degree to which two random variables change together.
 It can be positive, negative or zero.` A positive covariance means that the variables increase or decrease together, a negative covariance means that as one variable increases, the other variable decreases and a zero covariance means that there is no relationship between the two variables.
 The formula for covariance is:
 														Cov(X, Y) = (1/n) * Σ(x - x̄) * (y - ȳ)